Rayon: Related materials

 Related materials are not regenerated cellulose, but esters of cellulose.

 Nitrocellulose is a derivative of cellulose that is soluble in organic solvents.
 It is mainly used as an explosive or as a lacquer.
 Many early plastics, including celluloid, were made from nitrocellulose.

 Cellulose acetate shares many traits with viscose rayon and was formerly considered the same textile.
 However, rayon resists heat, while acetate is prone to melting.
 Acetate must be laundered with care either by hand-washing or dry cleaning, and acetate garments disintegrate when heated in a tumble dryer.
 The two fabrics are now required to be listed distinctly on US garment labels.

-Cellophane is generally made by the viscose process, but dried into sheets instead of fibers.
+Cellophane is generally made by the viscose process, but dried into sheets instead of being spun into fibers.